In this guide we’ll take a look at the best solar garden lights for the UK market.

 To get your solar-powered garden lights working to their full potential, take the following factors into consideration:

 - Some lights come with a separate solar panel.
-This is especially true of some fairy light and security light designs.
-It’s a good feature to look out for as the panel can be better positioned to catch more sun in the day.
+This is especially true of some fairy lights and security lights.
+It’s a good feature to look out for as the panel can be optimally positioned to catch sun in the day.

-- If you buy lights with integrated solar panels, such as the stake designs used to line pathways, you could put them in pots: move them into the sun during the day and back to the required location at night.
+- If you buy lights with integrated solar panels, such as the stake designs used to line pathways, you could put them in pots and move them into the sun during the day and back to the required location at night.

 Solar panels work best when they are kept clean.
 Any dirt or debris that gets onto the solar panel will interrupt the panel’s ability to receive sunlight.